Academics

 These experiences help students see that they are not just learning about society—they are preparing to influence it.

-In the Social Sciences, Trafalgar students become thoughtful leaders, compassionate citizens, and powerful storytellers of our shared human experience.
+In Social Sciences, students become thoughtful leaders, compassionate citizens, and storytellers of our shared human experience.
+They leave Trafalgar ready to understand the past, navigate the present, and imagine a better future.

 Latest News